Dawson's Creek: Season 5 (2001–2002)

 The fifth season follows most of the characters leaving Capeside to begin new lives in big cities.
-In LA, Dawson attends film school at the University of Southern California but starts to have second thoughts.
+In Los Angeles, Dawson attends film school at the University of Southern California but starts to have second thoughts.
 After arguing with his parents over dropping out, his father dies, leaving Dawson more confused about his future.
 In Boston, Joey, Jack and Jen navigate their freshman year of college at the fictional institutions, Worthington University and Boston Bay College.
 Pacey finds himself adrift after working on a yacht all summer but enters the restaurant business when he takes a job as a cook at a trendy restaurant in Boston.
-Jack joins a fraternity and embraces life as an openly gay college student, but it puts his relationship with Toby under strain.
+Jack joins a fraternity and embraces life as an openly gay college student, but it puts his relationship with his boyfriend Tobey under strain.
 Joey struggles to adjust to life as a college student but makes a new friend.
-Jen finds herself drawn into a whirlwind relationship and also supports Dawson when he attends grief counselling.
+Jen finds herself drawn into a whirlwind relationship and also supports Dawson when he attends grief counseling.